27-year-old Man Shot in Atlantic City, NJ, Early Saturday Morning - NewsBreak

 27-year-old Man Shot in Atlantic City, NJ, Early Saturday Morning

 Cops in Atlantic City say a man was shot early Saturday morning.
-The incident, according to the Atlantic City Police Department, happened around 2:40...catcountry1073.com
+The incident, according to the Atlantic City Police Department, happened around 2:40...wpgtalkradio.com

 Cops in Atlantic City say a man was shot early Saturday morning.
-The incident, according to the Atlantic City Police Department, happened around 2:40...catcountry1073.com
+The incident, according to the Atlantic City Police Department, happened around 2:40...wpgtalkradio.com